Lazerbeak12345/pixelmanipulator/docs/docs.md

 ## Things you need, and how to access the library

 This library should work out of the box, in most reasonable web browsers, and doesn't need jQuery, or anything like it to run.
-For more specific information about what web browsers I am talking about view the README.md file at the root of this repo.
+For more specific information about what web browsers I am talking about, view the README.md file at the root of this repo.

 So now I know that it doesn't need jQuery, mootools, or Angular, can I use them anyway?